 David took a year off from coaching boys to start a girls’ program at Feinstein HS and during that year, he also earned his Masters Degree from Providence College in Counseling.
 He was named the varsity coach at Feinstein High School for the 2001 season.
 Despite starting 1-24 his first year as a varsity coach, he was able to build a program that made the playoffs his final seven years, including winning the Division III state championship in 2006 and the Division II championship in 2007.
 During his eight years as a varsity coach, he was named Rhode Island Interscholastic League’s Coach of the Year two times and his teams were nominated for the Sportsmanship Award four times.
-After the 2008 season, David stepped down as a varsity coach to begin coaching his two sons, now in the tenth and twelfth grade.
-He has coached them in recreation, travel, CYO and AAU over the last seven years.
+After the 2008 season, David stepped down as a varsity coach to begin coaching his two sons, now in the eleventh grade at Smithfield High School and a freshman at Florida State University.
+He has coached them in recreation, travel, CYO and AAU over the years.

 Throughout his coaching career, David’s philosophy has remained constant.
 Provide a positive experience to players while teaching them the game of basketball in a fun, yet challenging environment.
 David states that “Basketball emulates life and I truly believe the lessons coaches teach their players in practice and games can be utilized in school and in life.
 As a coach for the past twenty five years, that was my focus and as the director of the Rhode Island Magic, it is the same.”